 Note the following behaviors of the Threats page:

 - Threat events that are displayed are not live.
 Devices are polled hourly for additional Threat events.

-- Threat events that are not included in the Live or Historical view are not part of Cisco system Analytics Logging.
+- Threat events that are not included in the Live or Historical view are not part of Cisco Security Analytics and Logging.

 - To see Threat events that you've hidden from view, click the filter icon and check the view hidden option.

 - From the navigation pane, select Monitoring > Threats.
 You can filter what events are shown and search by source IP address.

 - Click on a threat event to expand the details panel on the right.

 - For more information on the rule, click the Rule Document URL in the Rule Details section.

 - To hide this event, check the toggle switch for Hide Events.
 The event handling continues as is, but you won't see it here, unless you click View Hidden or un-hide this event.

 - To edit rule overrides, click Tune Rule.
 When you change a rule action in CDO, the override applies to all the pre-defined policies.
 This is different than in the FDM where each rule can be different from policy to policy.